 Toggle: English / Spanish

-Toothache is pain in or around a tooth.
+A toothache is pain in or around a tooth.

 Pain - tooth or teeth

-A toothache is generally the result of
+A toothache is often the result of

-To prevent tooth decay, use good oral hygiene.
-A low sugar diet is recommended along with regular flossing, brushing with fluoride toothpaste, and regular professional cleaning.
+Use good oral hygiene to prevent tooth decay.
+A low-sugar diet is recommended along with regular flossing, brushing with fluoride toothpaste, and regular professional cleaning.
 Sealants and fluoride applications by the dentist are important for preventing tooth decay.

 Seek medical care if:

-The dentist will ask questions about your medical history and symptoms, including:
+Your dentist will ask questions about your medical history and symptoms, including:

 - When did the pain start?

 - Where is the pain located, and how bad is it?

 - Does the pain wake you up at night?

-- What medications do you take?
+- What medicines are you taking?

-- Have you been injured?
+- Have you had any injuries?

-- When was the last dental checkup?
+- When was your last dental checkup?

 Treatment may involve fillings, tooth removal, or a root canal, if the problem is severe.
-If there is a fever or swelling of the jaw, an antibiotic will usually be prescribed.
+You may need to take an antibiotic for an infection.

-- Last reviewed on 2/22/2012
+- Last reviewed on 2/22/2016